 Habitat: Lagoons and seaward reefs, seaweed areas.
 Lives hidden in crevices and below corals.
 Found most of the time in less than 20m (60ft), up to 170m (550feet).

 Range: East Atlantic, Red Sea, East Africa, Maldives, Southeast Asia to Society islands, Southwest Japan to Australia and New Zealand.
-Wide spread but difficult to find.

-Antennatus rosaceus (Smith and Radcliffe, 1912) Spiny-tufted / Rosy Frogfish
+Abantennarius rosaceus (Smith and Radcliffe, 1912) Spiny-tufted / Rosy Frogfish

-Name: Based on genetic studies, Antennarius rosaceus has been newly assigned to the genus Antennatus (Arnold, 2012).
+Name: Based on genetic studies, Antennarius rosaceus has been newly assigned to the genus Abantennarius (Pietsch & Arnold, 2020).